 Keith, bless his boring, clean-shaven soul, wasn't the sort of man to stand up to a mall security guard, let alone a sheriff.
 He collected his keys.
 I dodged his kiss and wound up with an awkward peck on the forehead, after which Sheriff Harlowe and I watched Keith get into his car and pull out of the driveway.

-"It's not really important," he said to me as the white Chevy putted down the street.
+"It's not private-conversation important," he said to me as the white Chevy putted down the street.
 Turning, he glanced beyond me to the living room at the end of the hall.
-"But I do need to speak with you privately, if that's alright?"
+"But I do need to speak with you, if that's alright?"

 "By all means," I said, nervous and giddy all at once.
 I stepped away from the door, watched him duck his head to enter.
 He was the sexiest thing to set foot inside our home since we'd rented Magic Mike on blueray dvd.